Home» Auto» Bikes» CFMOTO 450 CL-C Launched in Nepal at Rs. 12 Lakhs: Does It Justify Its Cruiser Promise?

 Side Styling in CFMoto 450 CL-C

-Together, these configurations keeps the engine compact in size, distributes mechanical and thermal loads more evenly, reduces harsh vibrations, and delivers a balanced power delivery with a deep, character-rich exhaust note, making it far more refined and engaging.
+Together, these configurations keep the engine compact in size, distribute mechanical and thermal loads more evenly, reduce harsh vibrations, and deliver a balanced power delivery with a deep, character-rich exhaust note, making it far more refined and engaging.

-To further add on this, based on some international reviews the engine does translates the aforementioned theory to practical usage with a lively and predictable feel.
+To further add on this, based on some international reviews, the engine translates the aforementioned theory to practical usage with a lively and predictable feel.

-On to the more interesting part, the transmission comes with a 6-speed gearbox and a slip/assist clutch and the power is carried all the way to rear wheel via a Gates belt drive.
-As we are more familiar with the chain drive system, the belt drive might come as something of a new mechanism.
+On to the more interesting part, the transmission comes with a 6-speed gearbox and a slip/assist clutch, and the power is carried all the way to the rear wheel via a Gates belt drive.
+As we are more familiar with the chain drive system, the Gates belt drive might come as something of a new mechanism.
 So, here’s a simple explanation of it:

 Simply put, instead of a metal chain and sprockets, a belt drive uses a reinforced rubber belt with internal fiber cords to transfer power from the engine to the rear wheel.
 This system offers several advantages over a chain drive.
 It operates much more smoothly and quietly, requires minimal maintenance as there is no need for lubrication, and remains cleaner since it doesn’t fling grease onto the wheel or swingarm.
 Additionally, belt drives tend to last significantly longer under normal riding conditions, making them especially suitable for cruisers and touring-oriented motorcycles.